Schwegmann Brothers Giant Supermarkets: Bankruptcy

-In 1978, sales of the ten stores in the chain totaled approximately USD 250 million.
+In 1978, sales of the ten stores in the chain totaled approximately US$250 million.
 By the late 1980s, Schwegmann Brothers Giant Supermarkets averaged 36% to 38% of the grocery market in the Greater New Orleans Metropolitan area.
 Annual sales in 1989 were US$455 million.
 As non-local competition became more significant in the local market, annual sales of Schwegmann Brothers Giant Supermarkets declined over the subsequent decade to about US$289 million in 1998, despite having more stores in the chain.
 They were third in local market share behind two supermarket chains based outside of the Greater New Orleans Metropolitan area.

 In 1995, Schwegmann Brothers Giant Supermarkets acquired the 28 grocery stores in the New Orleans Metropolitan Area of the National Canal Villere Chain, then owned by the National Tea Company.
 The purchase price was US$150 million, which caused the Schwegmann chain to have cash flow limitations.
 Their inventory and service quality declined following the acquisition, from which the firm did not recover.
 In 1997, Schwegmann Brothers Giant Supermarkets was sold to Kohlberg Kravis Roberts & Company, a firm that specialized in returning distressed corporate operations to profitability.
 Despite the new owner's efforts, Schwegmann Brothers Giant Supermarkets declared bankruptcy in 1999 and permanently ceased operations.